jxmot/tessel-networking-example/scripts/show_wifi_clients.md

 # Tessel Firmware Modifications

-The `tessel-export.js` file will **require modification** if you want to use the station scanning feature.
-It's located in `t2-firmware/node`.
-Use the following steps - <br>
+The `tessel-export.js` file will **require modification** if you want to use the station scanning feature *within a Tessel application*.
+The file is located in `t2-firmware/node`.

+Use the following steps to modifiy it - <br>

-1) Obtain a copy of the [`t2-firmware`](https://github.com/tessel/t2-firmware) repository and modify the file there.
+1) Obtain a copy of the [`t2-firmware`](https://github.com/tessel/t2-firmware) repository and modify the `t2-firmware/node/tessel-export.js` file there.

 2) Find the *Access Point class*, this can be done by searching `tessel-export.js` for `class AP extends EventEmitter {`.